 Air Fryer size for Use Outside the House

-If you are intending to use your air fryer outside of the house to cook a quick snack, maybe on a camping trip or something similar, there is an air fryer for you.
+If you are intending to use your air fryer outside of the house to cook a quick snack, maybe on a camping trip or something similar, there is a more compact air fryer for you.
 I have even heard of truckers using air fryers in their trucks to cook full meals on the road.
-Check the rating of the electrical system you are plugging your air fryer into though, to make sure it can withstand the wattage of an air fryer.
+Check the rating of the electrical system you are plugging your air fryer into, though, to make sure it can withstand the wattage of an air fryer.
 Even a micro air fryer is often a 1000 watt machine!

 Air Fryer size for a Single Person or Couple

 When buying an air fryer for a single person or a couple, I would recommend going for an air fryer that is inline with the very first models that came out on the market.
 What I refer to above as the ‘small air fryer.’
 It still amazes me that this size is considered small in today’s air fryer market!
-What that means in practical terms, is any air fryer that is in the 3-5 quart/ liter range.
+What that means, in practical terms, is any air fryer that is in the 3-5 quart/ liter range.
 This should air fry enough food for the average 1-2 person household!